 5. Learn To Forgive

-Where you live, how much money you make, your job title and even your health have surprisingly small effects on your satisfaction with life.
+Where you live, how much money you make, your job title, and even your health, all have surprisingly small effects on your satisfaction with life.
 The biggest factor appears to be strong personal relationships.

 8. Develop Strategies For Coping